Pulmonary Fibrosis Overview

 To begin the diagnosis, your physician will perform a physical examination, and will also investigate your health history.
 Keep track of your signs and symptoms so that you can let your physician know how you have been feeling.
 Your physician may also recommend a variety of tests, from imaging tests, lung function tests, blood tests, or biopsies.

 There are three main imaging tests that may be recommended for you.
 A chest x-ray will show images of your chest, which may show the scar tissue from pulmonary fibrosis, or may be useful in monitoring other illnesses.
-In some cases, your physician may also request a CT scan or an echocardiogram.
+In some cases, your physician may also request a computerized tomography (CT) scan or an echocardiogram.

 Lung function test may also be conducted.
 A test called spirometry requires you to breathe in and out on a machine.
 It will test the lung volumes.
 A pulse oximetry will be placed on one of your fingers to measure the amount of oxygen that is in your blood.